UBCECON567/PharmacyEntry/README.md

  - src/census.jl : downloads data on population centres in Canada
  - src/geo.jl : geocodes pharamacies addresses and populations centres to facilitate combining
+ - src/entrymodel.jl : functions for estimating and simulating the entry model